Ara

 Airplanes

 Coming from overseas?
 You’re in luck.
-Incheon International Airport (인천국제공항) lives on Yeongjong Island, visible from the Ara West Sea Lock, the Ara Bike Path’s start line.
+Incheon International Airport lives on Yeongjong Island, which is visible from the start of the Ara Bike Path and Cross-Country Route.

-So, can I cycle there?
+So, can I cycle from the airport to the start line?
 No. The bridges connecting the island to the mainland only allow vehicles.
-No bikes allowed.
+No bikes.

-Subways and buses are your only ways off the airport island.
+However, subways and buses can escort you and your bike off the airport island.

-Behind Seoul and Busan, Incheon Metropolitan City (인천광역시) is the third most populous city in Korea, holding over three million residents.
+Behind Seoul and Busan, Incheon Metropolitan City (인천광역시; map) is Korea’s third most populous city.
+It holds over three million residents.

-Nestled against the Yellow Sea in the nation’s northwest, Incheon is a part of the Seoul Capital Area (수도권), which includes Gyeonggi Province (경기도) and its dozens of cities.
+Nestled against the Yellow Sea in the nation’s northwest, Incheon is a part of the Seoul Capital Area (수도권), which includes Gyeonggi Province (경기도; map) and its dozens of cities.